Motorcycle License in New Mexico

 - Dress the part: full-fingered gloves, boots that protect the ankles, jeans (it may be a bit early yet to pull out the riding chaps), and some type of eye protection.

 The great helmet debate rages on.
-But in New Mexico, if you are over 18 the choice is up to you.
+But in New Mexico, if you are over 18 years old the choice is up to you.
 You are not required to wear a helmet, although it is recommended.
-Those under 18 years of age will need to wear a helmet at all times.
+Those under 18 years old will need to wear a helmet at all times.